-The Texas Alcoholic Beverage Commission conducted 4 investigations into allegations of improper service or handling of alcohol since the start of 2017.
+The Texas Alcoholic Beverage Commission has conducted 4 investigations into allegations of improper service or handling of alcohol at BJ's locations since the start of 2017.

-Simply because a BJ's Restaurant & Brewhouse location was investigated, it does not mean that they are a location that displays a pattern of violating TABC code.
-Conversely, if a location has been investigated and investigators determine that they are not in violation of TABC code, that does not mean that the alleged violation did not take place.
+Simply because a BJ's Restaurant & Brewhouse location was investigated, it does not mean that location has a pattern of violating TABC code.
+Conversely, if a location has been investigated and investigators do not ultimately issue sanctions, that does not necessarily mean that the alleged violation did not take place.
 At times, sufficient evidence required to prove that either criminal or administrative violations occurred is hard to come by.
 We are simply reporting the locations that were put on the TABC's radar for one reason or another by concerned citizens and law enforcement agencies.

 BJ's Restaurant & Brewhouse Locations that Have Been Investigated by the TABC Since 2017

 On 3/26/2018 it was alleged by a member of the community that this location had engaged in a marketing practice violation of some kind.

 After a thorough investigation, TABC officials closed the investigation and issued a written warning.

 On 8/15/2017 it was alleged by an alcohol licensee that this location had allowed a breach of the peace by one of their employees.
 In other words, one of their employees allegedly may have become intoxicated and entered into an altercation with another employee or patron.

 TABC investigators wrapped-up their investigation on 11/22/2017 after finding enough evidence to levy a $900 fine.

 San Antonio - 5447 Loop 1604 North West